BasileiosKal/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 #### Define a new Map to Scalar

-The most important property that a new operation that will map a vector of messages to a vector of scalars, MUST have is that each message should be mapped to a scalar independently from all the other messages.
+The most important property that a new operation to map the messages to scalars must have, is that each message should be mapped to a scalar independently from all other messages.
 More specifically, the following MUST hold,

 ```
 For every set of messages and avery message msg',

-if C1 = messages_to_scalars(messages.push(msg')),
+Set C1 = messages_to_scalars(messages)
-and msg_prime_scalar = messages_to_scalars((msg')),
+and then do push(C1, messages_to_scalars((msg'))).

+Then do push(messages, msg')
-and C2 = messages_to_scalars(messages).push(msg_prime_scalar),
+and then set C2 = messages_to_scalars(messages).

-it will always hold that C1 == C2.
+It must always hold that C1 == C2.
 ```

+On a high level, the above property enforces that a message should be mapped to the same scalar value both when it is mapped on its own, or as part of any set of messages.
+Note, this also implies that the returned scalars are independent.
+More specifically, knowledge of any subset of the returned scalars should not reveal any information about the scalars not in that subset.

 Additionally, the new operation MUST comfort to the following requirements:

-- The returned scalars MUST be independent.
-More specifically, knowledge of any subset of the returned scalars MUST NOT reveal any information about the scalars not in that subset.
 - Unique inputs MUST result to unique outputs.
 - If the inputted vector of messages does not include any duplicates, the outputted scalars MUST NOT include any duplicates either.
 - It MUST be deterministic and constant time on the length of the inputted vector of messages.